eiskalteschatten/sass-node-express-example/Readme.md

 This is an example project to show how to dynamically compile SASS files on-the-fly in a Node.js application using Express.

+It is tested with Node.js 8 and 9.

 ## Setup:

 All you need to do is install the dependencies: